open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 </script>
 ~~~~~~
 # 7 JavaScript API reference guide {#section7}
 This discussion describes the APIs provided in the Intel CS for WebRTC Client SDK for JavaScript.
-Unless mentioned elsewhere, all APIs are under namespace 'Woogeen'.
+Unless mentioned elsewhere, all APIs are under namespace `Woogeen`.

 ## 7.1 Objects {#section7_1}
 The following table describes the objects provided in the JavaScript SDK.